 Until recently, the only option for therapy was surgical reconstruction.

-One way of the solution is by contour correction while simultaneously lateral expanding the depressed costochondral arches by compressing the projecting anterior portion of the chest wall.
+One way of solution is by contour correction while simultaneously lateral expanding the depressed costochondral arches by compressing the projecting anterior portion of the chest wall.

 The cartilage that joins the ribs grows flat along the chest wall while the chest wall develops.
 This cartilage is improper in the cases with pectus carinatum, producing uneven development where the ribs meet the sternum.